-- I use Sim Seng Lee brand dried belacan (1 Tbsp worth) and it stores really well and doesn’t smell out the house!
+- I use Sim Seng Lee brand dried belacan (1 Tbsp worth), it stores really well and doesn’t smell out the house!
 Add it to the wet mixer.

 - Add the rest of the ingredients to the wet blender (1/3 cup olive oil, 1 tsp salt, 1 tsp sugar, 1 tsp kashmiri chili and 1 Tbsb powdered turmeric).

-- Blend to a smooth paste, add to a bowl and place in the fridge for short-term use or the freezer otherwise.
+- Blend to a smooth paste, spoon it into a bowl and place in the fridge.

 Better than a store bought paste by a long shot: